Bungala Boys: Production

 The film was based on Claire Meillon's children's novel The New Surf Club (1959).
 Meillon was formerly assistant fiction editor of The Australian Women's Weekly.
-The book was based on her brother founding Newport Surf Club.
-The name "Bungala" was a combination of "Bilolga" and "Bungan".
+The book was based on her brother's founding of Newport Surf Club, on Sydney's Northern Beaches.
+The name "Bungala" is a combination of "Bilgola" and "Bungan", which are also northern beaches of Sydney, and located near Newport Beach.

 Jimar Productions made the film at the request of the Children's Film Foundation.